htizhang/htizhang.github.io/_pages/about.md

 ---
 #### Education
-Ph.D. in IEOR from UC Berkeley
+Ph.D. in IEOR from University of California, Berkeley

-M.S. in IEOR from UC Berkeley
+M.S. in IEOR from University of California, Berkeley

 B.S. in Mathematics from Sichuan University